gjersvik/httprate/README.md

 This is where Httprate comes in to save the day.
 It will handle the muck of rate limiting your traffic so you an continue to be as irresponsible with your code as you like.
 You just set how many calls per domain you want and Httprate handle the rest.
 And if that is to much work for you it comes with sane defaults that should just work.

+## Road map
+ * RateQueue queues request on a per host basis (done)
+ * Have RateClient that makes safe http calls easy.
+ * A global limit on all domains.
+ * Per domain overrides.
+ * Exponential backoff.
+ * Create convenience libraries for easy prototyping.

 ## Usage

 Httprate have three level of integrations from just works to more custom;

-The first are package:httprate/http.dart and package:httprate/httpbrowser.dart that is just drop in replacements for package:http/http.dart.
+**Not Implemented** The first are package:httprate/http.dart and package:httprate/httpbrowser.dart that is just drop in replacements for package:http/http.dart.
 No code change is needed it just works.

     import 'package:httprate/http.dart' as http;